Home » Recipes » Snack Recipes » Halloween Party Snack Mix

 Is this a healthy Halloween Chex mix?

 This recipe is meant for a once-a-year celebratory treat, so it wasn’t created with health in mind.
-However, you can make it healthier by subbing in whole grain cereal and naturally sweetened treat options.
+However, you can make it healthier by using whole grain cereal and naturally sweetened treat options.
 The sugar-butter mixture may also be skipped and ingredients like nuts and dried fruit can replace the candy.

 How do I turn this into a savory Halloween snack mix?